 Case in point: our recent trip to Puerto Vallarta and the following feedback about the group CSR activity (making lunches for the local food bank – Vallarta Food Bank):

-For this update, I wanted to talk through some of the things that have not changed for our trips and our trip goers, while also talking through some new ones.
+For this update, I wanted to talk through some of the things that have maintained their importance for our trips and our trip goers, while also talking through some new ones.

 Let’s start with some oldies but goodies.

-Promotional mailings and pre-trip mailings/communications are extremely important to any group travel trip.
-Promotional mailings can help motivate an audience to achieve a goal that will get them on the trip while pre-trip mailings/communications can instill a sense of excitement to the participants by giving them a small taste of what’s to come, helpful information about the destination, details on departure and arrival, and the onsite agenda.
-Nowadays, pre-trip mailings should include information regarding COVID requirements and precautions so that attendees know what to expect and how to keep themselves safe.
+Pre-trip mailing materials are extremely important to any group travel trip.
+They help to instill a sense of excitement to the participants by giving them a small taste of what’s to come, helpful information about the destination, details on departure and arrival, and the onsite agenda.
+Nowadays, they include information regarding COVID requirements and precautions so that our attendees know what to expect and how to keep themselves safe.

 Depending on the budget, some gifts can be a helpful addition.
-For instance, here’s a recent promotional mailing for a group going to Grand Cayman next year.
-This was a mailing to inspire the target audience to achieve their goal and qualify to be on the trip.
+For instance, our recent pre-trip package for a group going to Grand Cayman.

 San Francisco is a very big and multifaceted city.
 There’s so much to see and do.
 The food is great, but with some COVID-19 restrictions still in place some restaurants are closed or open reduced days/hours.

-There’s a new Four Seasons in San Francisco (Embarcadero).
+There’s also a new Four Seasons, Embarcadero.
 It’s a beautiful hotel but not recommended for anyone with a fear of heights (like my husband who was with me – oops!)

-Puerto Vallarta, Mexico is such a beautiful and diverse city.
+Puerto Vallarta, Mexico is such a beautiful and diversity city.
 I highly recommend it as an incentive travel destination.
-I stayed at the absolutely gorgeous Grand Velas Riviera Nayarit and Julia Trejo CMP, CIS, DMCP was a wonderful guide to reacquaint myself with the city and its surroundings.
+I stayed at the absolutely gorgeous Grand Velas Riviera Nayarit and Julia Trejo CMP, CIS, DMCP was a wonderful guide to reacquaint myself with the and its surroundings.

 Concerning COVID, it’s very safe and has so much to offer – beach/jungle, adventure/relaxation, all kinds of shopping, wonderful restaurants, vibrant boardwalk, high-end hotels, modern airport, etc.

-I’ve started visiting food banks when I travel, both domestically and internationally, which are great organizations to support through a community service initiative incorporated into a group travel program.
+I’ve also started visiting food banks when I travel, both domestically and internationally, which are great organizations to support while traveling.

 Here are some wonderful food banks that we’re supporting/collaborating with for our initiatives, and I am so excited for this list to keep growing and growing: